MacMohind History, Family Crest & Coats of Arms

 In its ancient Gaelic form, the Irish name MacMohind was written Mac Mathghamhna, which later became Mac Mathuna.
 Both names are derived from the word "mathghamhan," which means "bear."

 The surname MacMohind was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where the MacMahons were lords of Corca Baisgin; and possessed the greater part of the baronies of Moyarta and Clonderlaw.

-Important Dates for the MacMohind family
+Early History of the MacMohind family

 This web page shows only a small excerpt of our MacMohind research.
 Another 110 words (8 lines of text) covering the years 1119, 1715, 1780, 1519, 1606, 1644, 1600, 1650, 1643, 1650, 1660, 1737, 1707, 1715, 1715, 1737, 1680, 1747, 1727, 1737, 1737 and 1747 are included under the topic Early MacMohind History in all our PDF Extended History products and printed products wherever possible.

 Lacking standardized spellings, scribes and church officials recorded people's name according to how they sounded.
 This practice often led to the misleading result of one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname MacMohind are preserved in the archival documents of the period.
 The various spellings of the name that were found include MacMahon, MacMann, MacMahan, MacMohan and others.

 Early Notables of the MacMohind family (pre 1700)